 What is being tested?

-Bilirubin is an orange-yellow pigment, a waste product primarily produced by the normal breakdown of heme, a substance found mainly in the protein hemoglobin in red blood cells (RBCs).
-It is ultimately processed by the liver to allow its elimination from the body.
-This test measures the amount of bilirubin in the blood in order to evaluate liver function or to help diagnose anemia caused by the increased destruction of RBCs (hemolytic anemia).
+Bilirubin is an orange-yellow pigment, a waste product primarily produced by the normal breakdown of heme.
+Heme is a component of hemoglobin, which is found in red blood cells (RBCs).
+Bilirubin is ultimately processed by the liver to allow its elimination from the body.
+This test measures the amount of bilirubin in the blood to evaluate a person's liver function or to help diagnose anemias caused by RBC destruction (hemolytic anemia).

-RBCs normally degrade after about 120 days in the circulation.
-As the heme in hemoglobin is broken down, it is converted into bilirubin; this form is also called unconjugated bilirubin.
-Unconjugated bilirubin is not very soluble in water, so it is carried by proteins to the liver, where sugars are attached (conjugated) to it to form water-soluble conjugated bilirubin.
-This conjugated bilirubin enters the bile and passes from the liver to the small intestines, where it is further broken down by bacteria and eventually eliminated in the stool.
-The breakdown products of bilirubin give stool its characteristic brown color.
+RBCs normally degrade after about 120 days in circulation.
+As heme is released from hemoglobin, it is converted to bilirubin.
+This form of bilirubin is also called unconjugated bilirubin.
+Unconjugated bilirubin is carried by proteins to the liver; there, sugars are attached (conjugated) to bilirubin to form conjugated bilirubin.
+Conjugated bilirubin enters the bile and passes from the liver to the small intestines; there, it is further broken down by bacteria and eventually eliminated in the stool.
+Thus, the breakdown products of bilirubin give stool its characteristic brown color.

 If the bilirubin level increases in the blood, a person may appear jaundiced, with a yellowing of the skin and/or whites of the eyes.
-Elevated unconjugated bilirubin may mean that too much is being produced, usually due to increased destruction (hemolysis) of RBCs, or that the liver is incapable of processing bilirubin due to liver diseases such as cirrhosis or inherited problems.
-Elevated conjugated bilirubin may indicate that the liver can process bilirubin but it is not adequately removed in a timely manner due to acute hepatitis or blockage of bile ducts.
+The pattern of bilirubin test results can give the health practitioner information regarding the condition that may be present.
+For example, unconjugated bilirubin may be increased when there is an unusual amount of RBC destruction (hemolysis) or when the liver is unable to process bilirubin (i.e., with liver diseases such as cirrhosis or inherited problems).
+Conversely, conjugated bilirubin can increase when the liver is able to process bilirubin but is not able to pass the conjugated bilirubin to the bile for removal; when this happens, the cause is often acute hepatitis or blockage of the bile ducts.

-It is not uncommon to see high total and unconjugated bilirubin levels in newborns, typically 1 to 3 days old.
-This is sometimes called physiologic jaundice of the newborn and is due to immaturity of the newborn's liver.
-This situation usually resolves itself within a few days.
-In hemolytic disease of the newborn, RBCs may be destroyed because of blood incompatibilities between the baby and the mother, and treatment may be needed because high levels of unconjugated bilirubin can cause damage to the newborn's brain.
+Increased total and unconjugated bilirubin levels are relatively common in newborns in the first few days after birth.
+This finding is called "physiologic jaundice of the newborn" and occurs because the newborn's liver is not mature enough to process bilirubin yet.
+Usually, physiologic jaundice of the newborn resolves itself within a few days.
+However, in hemolytic disease of the newborn, RBCs may be destroyed because of blood incompatibilities between the baby and the mother; in these cases, treatment may be required because high levels of unconjugated bilirubin can damage the newborn's brain.

-A rare (about 1 in 10,000 births) but life-threatening congenital condition called biliary atresia can cause increased total and conjugated bilirubin levels in newborns and must be quickly detected and treated, usually with surgery, to prevent serious liver damage (cirrhosis) that may require liver transplantation within the first year or two of life.
-Even after surgery, some children still may require liver transplantation.
+A rare (about 1 in 10,000 births) but life-threatening congenital condition called biliary atresia can cause increased total and conjugated bilirubin levels in newborns.
+This condition must be quickly detected and treated, usually with surgery, to prevent serious liver damage that may require liver transplantation within the first few years of life.
+Some children may require liver transplantation despite early surgical treatment.

 How is the sample collected for testing?

-For adults, blood is typically collected by needle from a vein in the arm.
-In newborns, blood is often collected from a heelstick, a technique that uses a small, sharp blade to cut the skin on the infant's heel and collect a few drops of blood into a small tube.
-Non-invasive technology is available in some health care facilities that will measure bilirubin by using an instrument placed on the skin (transcutaneous bilirubin meter).
+In adults, blood is typically collected from a vein in the arm using a needle.
+In newborns, blood is often collected from a heelstick.
+Heelstick is a technique that uses a small, sharp blade to cut the skin on the infant's heel so that a few drops of blood can be collected in a small tube.
+Non-invasive technology that measures bilirubin through the skin is available in some healthcare facilities; this instrument is called a transcutaneous bilirubin meter.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.